nnmkhang/rust-symcrypt-sys/rust-symcrypt/README.md

 3. The easiest option is to manually copy your `symcrypttestmodule.dll` into your `C:/Windows/System32/` folder path.
 Windows will always search this path for `.dll` files.
 All future development using `symcrypttestmodule.dll` on your machine will also search the `C:/Windows/System32` path.

-**Note:** This process is a short-term solution for Alpha testing.
+**Note:** This process is a short-term solution for alpha testing.
 The long-term plan is to have a `symcrypt.dll` shipped with Windows, streamlining the process.
 In the short term, we are using `symcrypttestmodule.dll` as a workaround.

-To test that your `symcrypttestmodule.dll` is working correctly, and that Windows is able to find it,  copy it to your `symcrypt/target/debug/deps/` folder, and run `cargo test` on the SymCrypt crate.
+To test that your `symcrypttestmodule.dll` is working correctly, and that Windows is able to find it, copy `symcrypttestmodule.dll` to your `rust-symcrypt/target/debug/deps/` folder, and run `cargo test` on the `symcrypt` crate.

 ## Supported APIs